-When we engage Suppliers, we go through a registration process to check the suppliers/companies identity.
-As part of that process suppliers are required to sign various declarations one of which is to confirm they have not previously committed fraud.
-We ensure that the services that we procure from both companies and individual experts are governed by a subcontract agreement.
-Itad only pays for professional services that are per the deliverables in the contracts, once the Project Manager has confirmed the quality is as expected.
-Our suppliers are required to also ensure those policies are passed through their supply chain, including transparency of subcontracting.
+When we engage Suppliers, we go through a registration process to check the Suppliers/companies identity.
+As part of that process Suppliers are required to sign various declarations one of which is to confirm they have not previously committed fraud.
+We ensure that the services that we procure from both companies and individual experts are governed by a services agreement.
+Itad only pays for professional services that are per the deliverables in the services agreements, once the Project Manager has confirmed the quality is as expected.
+Our Suppliers are required to also ensure those policies are passed through their supply chain, including transparency of subcontracting.

-We have a fully integrated finance system holding supplier information provided within their subcontracts.
-In addition, there is a rigorous process for setting up and signing off supplier accounts within a separate Itad team to ensure segregation of duties.
-When we receive an invoice from a supplier it is checked for completeness, all backup documentation is checked and the Project Manager is required to confirm all charges are per the subcontract and that the services have been received to the required level.
-The payments will be made to the vendor details that we have on file for the supplier.
-If the supplier requests vendor details to be changed, we have a formal policy to ensure that it is a genuine request from the supplier.
+We have a fully integrated finance system holding Supplier information provided within their services agreements.
+In addition, there is a rigorous process for setting up and signing off Supplier accounts within a separate Itad team to ensure segregation of duties.
+When we receive an invoice from a Supplier it is checked for completeness, all backup documentation is checked and the Project Manager is required to confirm all charges are per the services agreement and that the services have been received to the required level.
+The payments will be made to the vendor details that we have on file for the Supplier.
+If the Supplier requests vendor details to be changed, we have a formal policy to ensure that it is a genuine request from the Supplier.
 All payment runs are signed off by a senior member of the finance team who ensures invoices have been correctly authorised.

-Anti-bribery Policy
+Anti-bribery and Extortion Policy